-With the global biometric system market set to skyrocket to $82.9 billion by 2027, it’s clear that this technology is reshaping the security landscape.
+With the global biometric system market set to skyrocket to $84.5 billion by 2029, according to MarketsandMarkets, it’s clear that this technology is pushing the boundaries of security.

 Face verification, a part of biometric security, is quickly becoming an essential tool for businesses to accurately and efficiently verify identities.